alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 \*\*\*
 {: .centered }

-To be fair, there are a ton of confounding factors behind these arguments.
+To be fair, there are a ton of confounding factors that muddle these claims.
 In Pokemon Go, although Mystic gyms don't need to be strong to survive, they often become strong anyway, because fewer people attack them and more people can train them.
 In the software industry, there are strong socioeconomic